tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - The Engineers

+### Q: Which of these Disney classics was released in 1970?
+- **Correct Answer:** The Aristocats
+- One Hundred and One Dalmatians
+- The Fox and the Hound
+- The Little Mermaid

 ### Q: Which of these Disney shows is classified as an anime?
 - **Correct Answer:** Stitch!
 - Cory in the House